mariamzakaria/computer-vision-platform1/README.md

 <img src = "/images/medianFilter.PNG" width = "50%">

-# We have some problems in plotting in the mainwindow.ui so we plot using figures
+# We have some problems in plotting in the mainwindow.ui so we plot figures outside gui

 <img src = "/images/LinesFigures.PNG" width = "50%">